anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

-* Year A: complete from Advent 1 to Candlemas and Proper 1-3
+* Year A: complete from Advent 1 to Lent 1
 * Year B: hardly begun
 * Year C: complete from Easter Day onwards
 * Festivals: complete for January, and from September to December